Light.DatabaseAccess.EntityFrameworkCore 1.1.0

 • IAsyncSession: represents a connection to the database which manipulates data.
 It has an additional SaveChangesAsync method to persist changes to the database.
 This interface is implemented by EfAsyncSession<TDbContext> in this package - the Query Tracking Behavior is set to TrackAll (the default value for EF Core's DB Context).

 If you want to use a dedicated transaction for a session, you can derive from the EfAsyncSession<TDbContext>.WithTransaction or EfAsyncReadOnlySession<TDbContext>.WithTransaction classes.
-Instead of having a DbContext property, these base classes provide a GetDbContextAsync method which will initialize the transaction upon first retrieval.
+In addition to the DbContext property, these base classes provide a GetDbContextAsync method which will initialize the transaction upon first retrieval.
 This underlying transaction will be committed when SaveChangesAsync is called.
 You can pass the isolation level of the transaction via the constructor, the default value is IsolationLevel.ReadCommitted.

-The IUpdateContactSession implementation from above would look like this when using a dedicated transaction:
+The IUpdateContactSession implementation from above could look like this when using a dedicated transaction:

 public sealed class EfUpdateContactSession : EfAsyncSession<MyDbContext>.WithTransaction,